 In order for the

-This plugin provides both an interface to the Imandra reasoning engine, and also to the merlin type checker and development environment, specific to Imandra's .iml and .ire file format.
+This plugin provides both an interface to the Imandra reasoning engine, and also to the merlin type checker and development environment, specific to Imandra's

 Please see the documentation to learn more about how to write verification goals and perform counter-example checking in Imandra.